fastify/fastify/docs/Hooks.md

 ## Application Hooks

 You are able to hook into the application-lifecycle as well.
 It's important to note that these hooks aren't fully encapsulated.
-The `this` inside the hooks are encapsulated but the handlers respond to an event outside the encapsulation boundaries.
+The `this` inside the hooks are encapsulated but the handlers can respond to an event outside the encapsulation boundaries.

 - `'onClose'`
 - `'onRoute'`